saltict/availproject.github.io/docs/glossary.md

 The "finality" that blockchains offer is a promise that the transactions that have been recorded in the chain's history are unchangeable (or "immutable").
 The blockchain must be persuaded of a transaction's authenticity for this to occur.
 The chain must therefore validate transactions, check the accuracy of proofs, and resolve disagreements in order to perform the settlement function.

 ### Decoupling
 The concept behind a modular blockchain is that it can focus on a few tasks rather than attempting to perform all of them.
-In particular, modular blockchains decouple execution from consensus.
+Decoupling refers to the process of separating functions into modular layers or components.

 ### Bridging
 Connection between different layers in modular blockchain